Skip to content

 The Stakes

+Organizations averaged 11.3 cyberattacks in the past year, according to IDC.
 Most organizations have recovery plans written during normal conditions, tested once a year in controlled scenarios, and never validated against a real disruption at scale.
 They measure recovery time objective and recovery point objective, but not whether the data they’re recovering from is actually clean.

 Yet modern attackers target backup infrastructure first.
 Compromising your ability to recover compounds the damage of any attack and extends the impact long after the initial breach is contained.